gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 Go to this section of the code on the right.

-Right now, we have set up a board with a Private L1 Cache Hierarchy, and a Single Channel memory system.
+Right now, we have set up a board with a Private L1 Shared L2 Cache Hierarchy, and a Single Channel memory system.

-Add a traffic generator below
+Add a traffic generator right below
 `memory = SingleChannelDDR3_1600()`

 ```python